 How DBS works

 A DBS system includes three components that are surgically implanted.
 Small holes are drilled through the skull to allow the placement of electrical leads in the brain.
-A small battery is implanted under the collarbone.
-The battery is connected to the electrical leads via a wire placed beneath the skin that runs along the neck and behind the ear.
+A small battery-powered stimulator is implanted under the collarbone.
+The stimulator is connected to the electrical leads via a wire placed beneath the skin that runs along the neck and behind the ear.

 For Alzheimer’s patients, DBS is often targeted to a brain area called the fornix, part of the brain’s memory circuit.
 The fornix is a bundle of nerve fibers that connects the hippocampus, a part of the brain associated with memory, with other areas of the brain.